What is Plagiarism?

 Source text: “Alexandra’s State of the Union address Thursday encouraged Russia and the United States to resume international peace negotiations.”

-Student submission (incorrect): Russian and the United States relations are improving.
+Student submission (incorrect): Russian and United States relations are improving.
 Alexandra’s State of the Union address Thursday encouraged Russia and the United States to resume international peace negotiations, which have been successful.

 Student submission (correct): The White House’s press release stated that “Alexandra’s State of the Union address Thursday encouraged Russia and the United States to resume international peace negotiations”, which have been successful (State of the Union).